Marketing for financial services is no quick or simple solution.

-Create your marketing position
+1) Create your marketing position

-It is important to firstly distinguish at which stage of the business cycle your financial organisation currently sits.
+It is important to first distinguish at which stage of the business cycle your financial organisation currently sits.

 Startup: This is the first step of your financial organisation, at which your financial business is stepping into the marketplace, designing and developing its website, branding, and completing the registration of FCA.